Mljet National Park village Pomena

 Charter a Yacht in Croatia with Navigare Yachting

-There's so much to do and to see when sailing Croatia, and Navigare Yachting is here to deliver an unforgettable holiday to you and your family & friends:
+There's so much to do and to see when sailing in Croatia, and Navigare Yachting is here to deliver an unforgettable holiday to you and your family & friends:

 - Explore dramatic medieval cities, including Dubrovnik, Split, and Trogir.

-- Sample island delights, including world class resorts, outstanding dining & entertainment, and thrilling outdoor activities.
+- Sample island delights, including world-class resorts, outstanding dining & entertainment, and thrilling outdoor activities.

 - Lounge on brilliant sand & stone beaches, swim in warm Adriatic waters, and tie up in quaint harbors and hidden coves, surrounded by rugged cliffs and charming villages.